Dharavi Island East Indian Experience

 Stretching from Manori in the south to Dongri in the north, the island is filled with beaches, rice fields, salt pans and mangroves.
 Today, it is mostly visited by day picnickers with very few visitors stopping to appreciate the local heritage.
 We hope that at the end of this unique experience you will appreciate the great amount of cultural, natural and historical heritage of the island.

-9:30 am: Board vehicle and begin experience
+8:45 am: Board our transport and begin the experience

 1:00 pm: Authentic East Indian lunch (veg or non-veg)

-- Visit of churches, beaches, temples and a museum
+- Visit of churches, beaches, temples, and a museum

 - Local expert fees